-The undersigned Optionee hereby elects to exercise C pursuant to an Option Agreement dated Incentive Plan (the " Plan "), for the number Shares se otherwise defined shall have the meanings given to th , 20 under the Corporation's Omnibus Long-Termet forth below.
-Capitalized terms used herein and not
+The undersigned Optionee hereby elects to exercise Options granted by the Corporation to the undersigned pursuant to an Option Agreement dated \\\\\\, 20\ under the Corporation's Omnibus Long-Term Incentive Plan (the "Plan"), for the number Shares set forth below.
+Capitalized terms used herein and not otherwise defined shall have the meanings given to them in the Plan.

-iciii iii uic Fiaii.

 Number of Shares to be Acquired:

-Exercise Price (per Share): Cdn.\$
+Exercise Price (per Share):

-Aggregate Purchase Price: Cdn.\$
+Aggregate Purchase Price:

-Amount enclosed that is payable on account of any source deductions relating to this Option exercise (contact the Corporation for details of such
+Amount enclosed that is payable on account of any source deductions relating to this Option exercise (contact the Corporation for details of such amount):

-amount): Cdn.\$

-$\hfill \Box$ Or check here if alternative arrangements have been made with the Corporation.
+□ Or check here if alternative arrangements have been made with the Corporation.

-and hereby tenders a bank draft, certified cheque, was acceptable by the Corporation for such aggregate purand directs such Shares to be registered in the name chase price, and, if applicable, all source seductions,
+and hereby tenders a bank draft, certified cheque, wire transfer or other form of payment confirmed as acceptable by the Corporation for such aggregate purchase price, and, if applicable, all source seductions, and directs such Shares to be registered in the name of \\\\\\.

-I hereby agree to file or cause the Corporation to file o other reports that I may be required to file under appl to exercise my Options is irrevocable.
+I hereby agree to file or cause the Corporation to file on my behalf, on a timely basis, all insider reports and other reports that I may be required to file under applicable securities laws.
+I understand that this request to exercise my Options is irrevocable.

-DATED this day of ·
+DATED this \\\\\ day of \\\\\.

 Signature of Participant

 Name of Participant (Please Print)

-ranio or randipant (riodoo rinit)
+Cdn.\$\\\\\

+Cdn.\$